-- 5. The maximum number of persons permitted in the gallery of each courtroom has been determined and posted.
+- 5. The maximum number of defendants permitted in the gallery of each courtroom has been determined to be 5 and has been posted.
 The maximum capacity of the courtroom will be monitored and enforced by court staff. - 6.
 The gallery of the courtroom has been marked to identify appropriate social distancing in the seating.
 Seating is limited to every other row.